kittunaidu/Nano-Banana-AIO/README.md

 | Preview 3 | Preview 4 |
 |-----------|-----------|
 | ![Preview 3](https://cdn-uploads.huggingface.co/production/uploads/65bb837dbfb878f46c77de4c/3zvCL16T-U5_wHdxj7-iZ.png) | ![Preview 4](https://cdn-uploads.huggingface.co/production/uploads/65bb837dbfb878f46c77de4c/6ochDpdS_Uu28oAzOdYwB.png) |

-### Description

-Nano Banana AIO is a web application built with React and the Google Gemini API for image generation and editing.
-It provides an all-in-one interface for creating, editing, and manipulating images using AI-powered tools.
-The app supports multiple modes including text-to-image generation, single-image editing, multi-image editing, and canvas-based drawing with AI enhancements.

 This project demonstrates integration with the Gemini API for tasks like generating images from prompts and editing existing images based on textual instructions.